 Jim is a shareholder of Ryley Carlock & Applewhite in Denver and practices in the areas of environmental law, water resources development, public lands, and public policy government affairs.
 He also chairs the firm's Compensation Committee.

-As one of the first practitioners of environmental law in the Rocky Mountain region, Jim continues to be ranked as a leading environmental lawyer by the Chambers USA 2008 - 2012 Client's Guides.
-He is listed in Colorado Super Lawyers 2010 - 2012 editions, and is rated AV Preeminent by Martindale-Hubbell.
-His work focuses on achieving client goals in the arenas of air and water quality, wildlife and endangered species, land use, BLM and Forest Service public lands issues, wetlands, waste disposal and underground contamination.
+His work focuses on achieving client goals in the arenas of air and water quality, wildlife and endangered species, land use, BLM and Forest Service public lands issues, floating and river use and access issues, wetlands, waste disposal and underground contamination.
 Jim possesses extensive experience in lobbying, EIS/NEPA compliance, permitting, negotiating with both government agencies and adversary groups, litigation involving environmental issues, and expert witness selection and coordination.

 In governmental policy development, Jim has represented clients in federal and state rulemaking and policy development concerning air and water quality, Wild & Scenic River designation, waste disposal, ground water cleanup standards, and electric transmission line siting.
 In the permitting arena, Jim's experience extends to air permits, water discharge permits, MS4 stormwater permits, Section 404 permits and federal rights-of-way.
 In the judicial arena, Jim has defended clients in federal and state enforcement proceedings (air, NPDES, and stormwater) and has prosecuted cases against agencies to force as well as overturn administrative regulations and decisions.